-For information about linking visitor sessions, Chapter 37, "Coding CS-Engage Pages."
+For information about linking visitor sessions, Chapter 35, "Coding Engage Pages."

-Custom CS-Engage XML and JSP tags
+Custom Engage XML and JSP tags

-In addition to the tag family that implements the linking of visitor sessions, CS-Engage several more custom tag families (both XML and JSP versions.)
-You use these tags to code pages that collect visitor data and to code the templates for your recommendations
+In addition to the tag family that implements the linking of visitor sessions, Engage implements several more custom tag families (both XML and JSP versions.)
+You use these tags to code pages that collect visitor data and to code the templates for your recommendations.

-- For information about coding pages that collect and use visitor data and coding templates for recommendations, see Chapter 37, "Coding CS-Engage Pages." - For information about all of the CS-Engage custom XML and JSP tags, see the CSEE Developer's Tag Reference.
+- For information about coding pages that collect and use visitor data and coding templates for recommendations, see Chapter 35, "Coding Engage Pages." - For information about all of the Engage custom XML and JSP tags, see the Content Server Tag Reference.